mslmslmsl/8-Ks-Code/README.md

 ## Description

-The SEC Form 8-K Indexer is a Python script that finds and analyzes Form 8-Ks filed with the U.S. Securities and Exchange Commission (SEC) (by reviewing the SEC ["Latest Filings Received and Processed at the SEC" page](https://www.sec.gov/cgi-bin/browse-edgar?action=getcurrent)).
+The SEC Form 8-K Indexer is a Python script that finds and analyzes Form 8-Ks filed with the U.S. Securities and Exchange Commission (SEC) (and so available on the SEC's ["Latest Filings Received and Processed at the SEC" page](https://www.sec.gov/cgi-bin/browse-edgar?action=getcurrent)).
 It logs any 8-Ks filed that contain the specified "item" provided and updates a GitHub repo with information about the 8-Ks.

 In addition, it uses OpenAI's API to analyze the content of the logged 8-Ks and determine whether the filing companies consider the reported events to be material.
 The OpenAI prompt can be found in `instructions.txt`.
 By default, the script focuses on item 1.05 (material cybersecurity incidents).
 If you intend to analyze other items, please update the prompt accordingly.